Trofeo Princesa Sofia Iberostar – Tuesday

 Racing underway for the first 49er qualifying races, split in three flights due to number of entries (108).

-– Overall after 2 races – 1st POL Dominik Busak and Szymon Wierzbickiy (4,1), 2nd ARG Yago and Klaus Lange (1,5), 3rd GBR Dylan Fletcher and Stuart BIithell (3,3)
+– Overall after 3 races – 1st AUS Kurt Hansen and Simon Hoffman, 2nd GBR Dylan Fletcher and Stuart BIithell (3,3,1), 3rd POL Dominik Busak and Szymon Wierzbickiy (4,1,11).

-Other GBR: 22nd Jack Hawkins and Christopher Thomas, 35th Chris Taylor and Samuel Batten, 67th James Peters and Fynn Sterritt (UFD,7).
+Other GBR: 28th James Peters and Fynn Sterritt (UFD,7,8), 34th Jack Hawkins and Christopher Thomas, 50th Chris Taylor and Samuel Batten.

 Radial Women